ClimateMisinformation/Scrapers/infrastructure/docker/bbc-non-climate-scrapper/README.md

 ## Introduction

-  This docker container runs a script which scrapes the BBC.co.uk website for non climate related articles.
-The results are stored in docker volume  "bbc-vol"  as  "output.csv"
+  This docker is built `bbc:latest` container runs a script which scrapes the BBC.co.uk website for non climate related articles.
+The results are stored in docker volume  `bbc-vol`  as  `output.csv`

 ## Overview
   The entry URL is passed as single arg 'url'.
 Selenium is used to set cookies and  navigate the BBC menu.